nss-nightclass-projects/ex-tracker/part-1.md

 ## Technical Requirements

-- You should be using Bootstrap; your project should look like the mockup displayed.
+- You should be using Bootstrap.
 - You should be using Browserify.
 - You should be using jQuery for
   - DOM manipulation